GreyRook/code-with-style/docs/review/developer/small-cls.md

     although some of the caveats from above (such as merging and testing) still apply.

+*Adjustment Grey Rook:*
+*The topic "automated refactoring" needs to be addressed separately.*

 ### Splitting by Files {#splitting-files}

 Another way to split up a CL is by groupings of files that will require